bvbohnen/X3_Customizer/Documentation.md

      directory, to specify the path to the AP directory, the folder containing the source files to be modified, and the transforms to be run.
 See User_Transforms_Example.py for an example.
+     Defaults to running 'User_Transforms.py' if an argument is not provided.
  * "Make_Documentation.py"
    - Generates documentation for this project.